abhinit75/address-book-app/README.md

 1. Clone the repository
 2. In the project directory, you can run: `npm start`.
 Runs the app in the development mode.
 3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+4. You can run `npm test` to run the test suite.

 The page will reload when you make changes.